Virtual designs into physical objects

 Intro

-At some point virtual designs such as CAD models, need to be turned into physical objects, which unfortunately isn't as straightforward as downloading software from a website.
-Building, testing and modifying physical designs requires effort, time and material cost, although with access to emerging flexible computer-controlled manufacturing techniques this complexity and effort can be drastically reduced.
+At some point virtual designs such as Computer-aided design (CAD) models, need to be turned into physical objects, which unfortunately isn't as straightforward as downloading software from a website.
+Building, testing and modifying physical designs requires effort, time and material cost, although with access to emerging flexible computer-controlled manufacturing (digital fabrication) this complexity and effort becomes drastically reduced and highly repeatable.

 edit